5 year term deposits

 How to compare 5 year term deposits

-If you’re looking for a 5 year term deposit, then there are some key features that you might want to check for.
-This could include:
+If you’re looking for the best 5 year term deposit, there are some key features that you might want to check first.
+These include:

-• Interest Rates: Term deposit interest rates are fixed for a period of your choosing, so you’ll want to make sure you’re getting a rate that will serve you well for the long term.
+• Interest rates: Term deposit interest rates are fixed for a period of your choosing, so you’ll want to make sure you’re getting a rate that will serve you well for the term.

 Picture of JP Pelosi